-- As previously noted, expanding programs, or developing new programs requires organizations to build their administrative and operational capacity to support additional staff and additional funding. - For local nonprofit service providers, many who are already experiencing staff shortages and/or resource gaps, additional time may be needed to scale up capacity to support program additions. - To support a large expansion of housing, shelter, and prevention, HSH will also require significant additional administrative capacity to plan and design program expansions, select providers, execute contracts, identify, and acquire sites, monitor contracted services, etc. - The design must be driven by an intentional equity strategy to eliminate racial disparities which takes time to include voices of people with lived experience of homelessness.
+- As previously noted, expanding programs or developing new programs requires organizations to build their administrative and operational capacity to support additional staff and additional funding. - For local nonprofit service providers, many who are already experiencing staff shortages and/or resource gaps, additional time may be needed to scale up capacity to support program additions. - To support a large expansion of housing, shelter, and prevention, HSH will also require significant additional administrative capacity to plan and design program expansions, select providers, execute contracts, identify and acquire sites, monitor contracted services, etc.